ibm-cloud-docs/devops-insights-cli-plugin/devops-insights-cli.md

 # {{site.data.keyword.DRA_short}} CLI
 {: #CLI_devops-insights}

 The {{site.data.keyword.DRA_full}} CLI provides a set of commands that you can use to integrate your build with {{site.data.keyword.DRA_short}}.
-You must use two different types of commands: CLI usage commands and CLI commands to integrate with {{site.data.keyword.DRA_short}}.
+Use two different types of commands: CLI usage commands and CLI commands to integrate with {{site.data.keyword.DRA_short}}.
 {: shortdesc}